 Yaschuk was in the 3rd Bn. with Doyle, the same company, and had been for years.
 The two of them had been through a lot together.
 From Bosnia in 2000 to Kabul in 2004, they’d seen pretty much everything.

-The warrant officer took Yaschuk outside and told him Doyle was dead, and that the fight was still going on.
+The warrant officer took Yaschuk outside and told him Doyle was dead and that the fight was still going on.
 “He told me that Erin was killed.
-And then I felt like shit,” said Yaschuk sternly, with something that seemed stronger than reluctance.
-“I just lost one of my best friends and there’s not much you could do.
-He’s out there and you’re in here.
+And then I felt like shit,” said Yaschuk sternly, with something that seemed more substantial than reluctance.
+“I just lost one of my best friends, and there’s not much you could do.
+He’s out there, and you’re in here.
 You wish that you were out there with him.”

 Yaschuk was among the first of Doyle’s close friends and family to hear of his death.
 Many others still hadn’t heard, like Nicole, his wife of 11 years, or his daughter Zarine or his many friends or the rest of Canada, even.